-CRI 9.3.1 The first named (home) team shall be responsible for the appointment of both umpires, except for the Women's National Championship Final, for which umpires will be appointed by the ECB Association of Cricket Officials (ACO).
+CRI 8.3.1 The first named (home) team shall be responsible for the appointment of both umpires

-CRI 9.3.2 Payment of the umpires shall be the responsibility of the first named (home) team, except for the Women's National Championship Final for which this shall be the responsibility of BUCS.
+CRI 8.3.2 Payment of the umpires shall be the responsibility of the first named (home) team

-CRI 10 Scorers Each side shall be responsible for supplying its own scorer.
+CRI 9 Scorers Each side shall be responsible for supplying its own scorer.
 For Men's National and North/South league matches, Men's National Championship and National Trophy matches, the Men's North/South playoff match and the Men's National Playoff match, any side not supplying a scorer, who shall not be a player in the match, will be fined £30.

-CRI 11 Helmets and faceguards Any player under the age of 18 shall be bound by the ECB Directive relating to helmets and faceguards.
+CRI 10 Helmets and faceguards Any player under the age of 18 shall be bound by the ECB Recreational Cricket Safety Regulations relating to helmets and faceguards.
 Please note: REG 4.1.2 must be complied with.

-CRI 12 Hospitality For the Men's National League, the Men's Championship Semi-Finals, the Men's Trophy Semi-Finals, the Men's Playoff matches, and the Women's Championship Semi-Finals, the home team is required to provide hospitality (cricket teas) for its opponents (up to 13 players plus manager/coach) and officials (two umpires and two scorers) free of charge.
+CRI 11 Hospitality For the Men's National League, the Men's Championship Semi-Finals, the Men's Trophy Semi-Finals, the Men's Playoff matches, and the Women's Championship Semi-Finals, the home team is required to provide hospitality (cricket teas) for its opponents (up to 12 players plus one manager/coach) and officials (two umpires and two scorers) free of charge.
 The home team should notify its opponents in writing prior to the match if hospitality will not be made available.
 Failure to do so may result in disciplinary proceedings.
-For the Men's Championship Final, Men's Trophy Final and Women's Championships Final, BUCS shall provide hospitality (cricket teas) for both teams (up to 13 players plus manager/coach) and officials (two umpires and two scorers) free of charge.
+For the Men's Championship Final, Men's Trophy Final and Women's Championships Final, BUCS shall provide hospitality (cricket teas) for both teams (up to 12 players plus one manager/coach) and officials (two umpires and two scorers) free of charge.

-CRI 13 Postponed and abandoned league matches
+CRI 12 Postponed and abandoned league matches